 The Company leases certain office space under non-cancelable operating leases.
-The leases terminate on June 30, 2020 for the San Diego office, April 30, 2023 for the New York City office, and December 31, 2021 for the Martinsried, Germany lease.
+The leases terminate on April 30, 2023 for the New York City office and June 30, 2025 for the Gräfelfing, Germany office.
+The Company formerly leased office space in Martinsried, Germany pursuant to a modified lease that terminated on August 31, 2020.
 These leases include both lease (e.g., fixed rent) and non-lease components (e.g., common-area and other maintenance costs).
 The non-lease components are deemed to be executory costs and are therefore excluded from the minimum lease payments used to determine the present value of the operating lease obligation and related right-of-use asset.
 The New York City lease has renewal options but they were not included in calculating the right of use asset and liabilities.
-The Martinsried, Germany lease's renewal options until December 31, 2021 were included in calculating the right of use asset and liabilities.
+On April 7, 2020, the Company signed a five year lease for its new facility in Gräfelfing, Germany.
+Renewal options were not included in calculating the right of use asset and liabilities for this facility.
 The leases do not have concessions, leasehold improvement incentives or other build-out clauses.
 Further, the leases do not contain contingent rent provisions.
-The New York City lease has a six month rent holiday at the beginning of the lease.
-There were additions to right of use assets obtained from new operating leases of \$0.6 million for the year-ended December 31, 2019.
+The New York City lease had a six month rent holiday at the beginning of the lease.
+There were net additions to right of use assets of \$427,000 as a result of signing the Gräfelfing lease and shortening the term of the Martinsried lease during the year ended December 31, 2020.